ShapelessCat/tsec/docs/src/main/tut/docs/http4s/authorization.md

 TSec provides a few built in instances for authorization common use cases.

-## Role-based authentication.
+## Role-based authentication

 We provide two traits for [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control): BasicRBAC and DynamicRBAC.

 Both require an instance of `AuthorizationInfo[F, Role, U]`, where `Role` is your enum of roles that you have (i.e Admin, User, Staff) and U is your user type.
 They also rely on an `AuthGroup`, which is a newtype over an `Array[A]` which we provide helpers to construct.
 It's essentially to construct an array like a set, for faster indexing (sets are slow as hell!)